-Tuition and fees are due prior to the first day of class.
-Tuition and fees for registrations during the drop/add period are due immediately upon registration.
-Due dates for the upcoming trimesters are as follows
+Tuition and fees are due by Friday of the first week of the term.
+Tuition and fees for registrations during the add/drop period are due immediately upon registration.

-Students who do not pay tuition prior to the first day of class may be subject to a Late Payment Fee and will have a financial hold placed on their account, preventing registration in future terms and receipt of official transcripts and records.
+Students who do not pay tuition by Friday of the first week of the term may be subject to a Late Payment Fee and will have a financial hold placed on their account, preventing registration in future terms and receipt of official transcripts and records.